May 6, 2026

 AMELX or MEP1a Mutation.

-AMELX or MEP1a Mutation.-311 This is found on the X chromosome with an X-linked locus (AMELX) and one autosomal locus (MEP1a). -311 Tusklessness is associated with at least one X-linked locus in a gene called “AMELX” plus one autosomal locus gene called the “MEP1a.”
-It is known that this AMELX MEP1a in African male elephants is lethal but appears to be essentially harmless in the female population. -313
+AMELX or MEP1a Mutation.-311 This is found on the X chromosome with an X-linked locus (AMELX) and one autosomal locus (MEP1a).-311 Tusklessness is associated with at least one X-linked locus in a gene called “AMELX” plus one autosomal locus gene called “MEP1a.”
+It is known that this AMELX/MEP1a trait in African male elephants is lethal, but appears to be essentially harmless in the female population.-313

-The tuskless trait has been estimated to have been in the genome of elephants for at least 1.6 million years based on an elephant fossil graveyard discovered in Florida that contained extinct relatives of modern-day elephants; some were tuskless. -314
+The tuskless trait has been estimated to have been in the genome of elephants for at least 1.6 million years, based on an elephant fossil graveyard discovered in Florida that contained extinct relatives of modern-day elephants, some of which were tuskless.-314

 Is this correct?
 If not, what mechanism has caused the growing rates of tusklessness in African elephants?

-Shockingly, it is estimated that 35,000 elephants are illegally killed each year due to poaching that aims at illegally selling ivory tusks. -315 U.S. Customs and Border Protection estimates that ivory collects up to $1,500 per pound. -318 Considering that two male tusks weigh over 250 pounds, the temptation to poach can become overwhelmingly enticing, especially for those caught struggling with survival in a war-stricken and impoverished country. -318 This human-based activity remains a direct threat to the elephant population worldwide.
-Rampant poaching in just fifteen short years of a civil war in Mozambique, Africa, from 1977 to 1992 lost 90% of the African elephant population to illegal poaching. -311
+Shockingly, it is estimated that 35,000 elephants are illegally killed each year due to poaching aimed at illegally selling ivory tusks.-315 U.S. Customs and Border Protection estimates that ivory sells for up to $1,500 per pound.-318 Considering that two male tusks can weigh over 250 pounds, the temptation to poach can become overwhelmingly enticing, especially for those struggling to survive in war-stricken and impoverished countries.-318 This human-based activity remains a direct threat to the elephant population worldwide.

-Tusks are essentially elongated molar teeth that grow throughout the elephant’s life. -313 Tusks are used for many purposes, including digging for food, clearing paths, and removing tree bark, and are vitally important for males for fighting purposes required for mating and self-defense. -313 Princeton’s researchers identified that the MEP1a gene produces dentin, the core mineral in ivory. -313 Tusks are made of ivory, which provides many advantages due to their intrinsic strength, stiffness, hardness, and tough durability.-313 Such durability combined with ivory’s stunning beauty is what has driven the illegal killing of elephants worldwide, especially the African elephant.
+Tusks are essentially elongated molar teeth that grow throughout the elephant’s life.-313 Tusks are used for many purposes, including digging for food, clearing paths, removing tree bark, fighting for mates, and self-defense.-313 Princeton University researchers identified that the MEP1a gene produces dentin, the core mineral in ivory.-313 Tusks are made of ivory, which provides many advantages due to its intrinsic strength, stiffness, hardness, and durability.-313 Such durability, combined with ivory’s beauty, is what has driven the illegal killing of elephants worldwide, especially the African elephant.

-The oldest elephants in Mozambique, Africa, are in the Gorongosa National Park.
-Those individuals who survived poaching are thought to have “evolved” tusklessness.
+The oldest elephants in Mozambique’s Gorongosa National Park are thought to have “evolved” tusklessness after surviving poaching.
 Let’s look at the evidence.

-The elephant populations before the Civil War were well documented.
-After the war had ended and research renewed, it was quickly apparent that tusklessness in female individuals had grown due to a 500% higher survival rate (from not being poached). -311 Data going back to the 1940s and up until the Civil War started, it is estimated that about 18.5% of the female population of African elephants were tuskless. -307 Data after the war had ended calculated that the tusklessness population had nearly doubled to about 33%. -307
+The elephant populations before the civil war were well documented.
+After the war ended and research resumed, it quickly became apparent that tusklessness in female individuals had increased due to a 500% higher survival rate from not being poached.-311 Data from the 1940s up until the start of the civil war estimated that about 18.5% of the female African elephant population was tuskless.-307 Data collected after the war ended showed that the tuskless population had nearly doubled to about 33%.-307

-It is undeniable that the selective killing of elephants due to poaching carried a cascade of adverse effects beyond tusklessness, negatively impacting the entire ecosystem and megafauna of the environment. -311 These effects were magnified because megaherbivores (like elephants) inhabit and affect much larger habitats and live much longer, which results in a much slower generational turnover. -311
+It is undeniable that the selective killing of elephants due to poaching carried a cascade of adverse effects beyond tusklessness, negatively impacting the entire ecosystem and megafauna of the environment.-311 These effects were magnified because megaherbivores, like elephants, inhabit much larger habitats and live much longer, resulting in much slower generational turnover.-311

-Additionally, not all elephant species have high rates of tusk frequencies in females. -313 Elephants of the forest and savannah species (including the African elephant) tend to find female tusk phenotypes as a recessive trait in their populations. -313 Female Asian elephants only sport short protrusions of tusks called ‘tushes’.-313 Asian elephants of Sri Lanka, find only about 10% tusk phenotypes even among female and male individuals.-313
+Additionally, not all elephant species have high frequencies of tusklessness in females.-313 Forest and savannah elephant species, including the African elephant, tend to express female tusk phenotypes as a recessive trait within their populations.-313 Female Asian elephants typically possess only short protrusions called “tushes.”-313 In Sri Lanka, only about 10% of Asian elephants display tusk phenotypes, even among males.-313

 “…once there’s been heavy poaching pressure on a population, then the poachers start to focus on the older females as well…(therefore) with the older age population, you start to get this higher proportion of tuskless females.” -311

 For any male African elephant, being tuskless is a death sentence.
-The male could not fight for self-defense or to earn a mate.
-Geneticists discovered that the AMELX phenotype, when expressed to a male fetus, would result in certain premature. -313 The AMELX variant in male African elephants was highly deleterious and deadly. -311 Therefore, to say tusklessness in male African elephants is “rare” is misleading— it is nonexistent. -311
+The male could not effectively fight for self-defense or earn a mate.
+Geneticists discovered that the AMELX phenotype, when expressed in a male fetus, resulted in certain premature death.-313 The AMELX variant in male African elephants was highly deleterious and deadly.-311 Therefore, to say tusklessness in male African elephants is “rare” is misleading, it is nonexistent.-311

 “No record of tuskless male elephants within Gorongosa National Park exists.” -311